What’s the Number One Party School? Most likely, it’s whatever college or university your student attends.

 I recently spent a day visiting two colleges in the San Francisco Bay Area of northern California.
 Interestingly, both colleges made a point of communicating their institutional policies toward the consumption of alcohol.
 And the two could not be more different in their approach.

 One has an “open door” policy.
-While this college pledges to uphold state law prohibiting underage drinking, the college also takes a practical approach–they rcognize that underage drinking is going to happen not matter what.
+This college pledges to uphold state law prohibiting underage drinking.
+However, the college also takes a practical approach–they recognize that underage drinking is going to happen not matter what.
 Therefore students are told that if they are going to consume alcohol in their residence halls, they must keep their doors open.
 They are not to drink in private or in secret.
 Therefore, peers can keep an eye not so much on consumption, but on the anti-social and sometimes dangerous behaviors that result from over-consumption.

 Furthermore, students are told that if any student becomes ill as a result of alcohol consumption, they are to take the student immediately to the Resident Advisors in the dorms, with a “no questions asked” policy: The emphasis is on the safety and welfare of the student, and not on prohibition and punishment.

-A few hours later, I visited another campus, where the approach could not have been more different.
+A few hours later, I got to visit another campus.
+The approach could not have been more different.
 The campus is strict.
 Very strict.
 The College operates a small campus pub, where students aged 21 and over can drink alcohol.
 In fact, the college gives it away to students—with some restrictions (no more than one drink per hour, for example).
 However, underage students who are caught drinking on campus are severely punished.
 The first time students are caught, they are given a strong warning.
 The second offense can result in expulsion, and the Provost of the college asserted that students have been thrown out of the college for underage drinking.

 So which sort of approach is best?
 I certainly have my own views, but students and parents have to consider which kind of approach they think best.